 The first step in film sound recording is reading the script.
 While you read the script, write down all the sounds that you hear in your head.
 If you are starting to have any ideas for ambience sounds, write them down too.

-Look at your list and decide what the sounds you’ll need to record on location and what are the sounds you can record later on by yourself are.
+Look at your list and decide what the sounds you’ll need to record on location and what are the sounds you can record later on by yourself.
+Make a “sound Table”.
+Tis is a table containing the following information: scene, shot, Take, Timecode and description.
+In the description box, write down your comments on the sound.

 You’ll need to decide which one will suit you best.